-5.1 SLP-PA Algorithm to the LMM Rate Allocation Problem
+A. SLP-PA Algorithm to the LMM Rate Allocation Problem

-We will compare SLP-PA with the naive approach (see Section 2.2) that uses a serial LP "blindly" to solve the LMM rate allocation problem.
-We call this naive approach Serial LP (SLP).
-As discussed in Section 2.2, the naive SLP approach requires energy reservation at each stage and will not give the correct final solution to the LMM rate allocation problem.
+We will compare SLP-PA with the naive approach (see Section II-B) that uses a serial LP "blindly" to solve the LMM rate allocation problem and performs energy reservation during each iteration.
+We call this naive approach Serial LP with Energy Reservation (SLP-ER).
+As discussed in Section II-B, the SLP-ER approach will not give the correct final solution to the LMM rate allocation problem.

-We will also compare our SLP-PA algorithm with the Maximum-Capacity (MaxCap) approach (see Section 2.2).
-As discussed in the beginning of Section 2.2, the rate allocation under the MaxCap approach can be extremely biased and favors only those AFNs that consume the least power along their data paths toward the base-station.
+We will also compare our SLP-PA algorithm to the Maximum-Capacity (MaxCap) approach (see Section II-B).
+As discussed in the beginning of Section II-B, the rate allocation under the MaxCap approach can be extremely biased and in favor of only those AFNs that consume the least power along their data paths toward the base station.

-We assume that the initial energy at each AFN is 50 kJ and that under the LMM rate allocation problem, the network lifetime requirement is 100 days.
-The power consumption behaviors for transmission and reception are defined in (1) and (3), respectively.
+10-AFN network.
+We assume that the initial energy at each AFN is 50 KJ and that under the LMM rate allocation problem, the network lifetime requirement is 100 days.
+The power consumption is for transmission and reception defined in (1) and (3), respectively.